Client Service Charter

 We work hard to improve our service and we welcome your input about how we can make it even better.

-Please submit compliments, complaints or comments to us online or by telephoning the Australian Passport Information Service (APIS) on 131 232.
+Please submit compliments, complaints or comments to us online.

 You may also provide feedback about our service by writing to: